RDeRenzi/mujpy/docs/Reference.rst

 * parameter names are automatically generated and pretty obvious if you are not new to MuSR.
 E.g. *ml* has a (partial) *asymmetry*, a *field* value (in Tesla), a *phase* (in degrees) and a Lorentzian relaxation *Lor_rate* (in inverse microseconds);
 * names are followed by a capital letter that uniquely identifies each component (e.g. in a *blmlml* fit the asymmetries of the three components would be *asymmetryA*, *asymmetryB*, *asymmetryC*, respectively)

+At the bottom left or right (depending on space) a *Show parameter plots* appears, with two buttons.
+You must have performed at least one fit with the chosen model (displayed by the ``Fit Dashboard``_ ).
+Say that you have done this for a few runs, at increasing T (perhaps as a *suite fit*).
+This has produced a log file (daml.1.2-1.csv, in the present example).
+You can now display its five parameters vs temperature by selecting different numbers in their  Panel widgets  (e.g. 1 for dalphaA, 1 for asymmetryB, 2 for fieldB, 3 for phaseB and 4 for Lor_rateB, up to 6 distinct panels).
+Then press the *Plot vs. T* button.

 .. _static: